2E0PGS/blog/_posts/2019-10-07-rtsp-ip-tables.md

 `iptables -t nat -A PREROUTING -p tcp --dport 80 -j DNAT --to-destination 192.168.50.2:80`

+To make it persistent you can add the line to `crontab -e` like so

 ## Test use MPV to try connect through the Pi(firewall)

 Generally RTSP is TCP.